 A body-binding curse that causes a person to experience temporary full-body paralysis.
 Morally dubious?
 Certainly.
 It still might come in handy someday.

 A shield charm that will cause minor jinxes or hexes to bounce back to the person who cast it without hurting you.
+This can, of course, hit other unintended targets (statues, ghosts, etc.), but it should be fine as long as it’s not an Unforgivable Curse.

 The opposite of Engorgio, this charm causes its target to shrink exponentially in size.